Need a weekly dose of sanity and support for raising your highly sensitive child?

 I’m a mama-in-training of a highly sensitive son.
 I love yoga pants, dungeness crab season, and working from my San Francisco flat in my PJs.
 My mission?
 To help other mamas raise a thriving highly sensitive child without losing their ever-lovin’ minds!

 So why does this happen with ADHD children?
-You see, it all comes down to differences in their brains.
+It all comes down to differences in their brains.
 According to a research article published in Frontiers in integrative neuroscience, sensory over-responsivity is a really common problem in those with ADHD.

 Ever see your little one covering their ears at the slightest noise?
 Or melting down in a bright and crowded room?
 Yeah, I feel you.
 Sensory processing challenges in kids with ADHD are more common than you might think, and some may surprise you: